joques/curdev/readme.md

 The early design of the **micro service** should include a communication management component (message consumer and message producer); a database management component (offering an API to manipulate RethinkDB)

+# Pre-requisites
+In order to run app you to have following running
+1. **Couchbase with these buckets**
+- yester-curricula-dev
+- yester-need-analyses
+- yester-need-curricula-dev
+- yester-programmes
+- yester-users

+2. **Kafka and Zookeeper**
+- Run the provided shell script to create the topics

 # Build and Run Image

 ```powershell